R552-beep/Bank-tech-test/README.md

 So that I can check how much money is in my account, I'd like to be able to print my bank statement.
 ```

+## Code Structure

+I have decided to keep things simple, where I would try to build upon one class `Account` with idea of refactoring later if required.